hetesaus/op-title-screen/README.md

-Show a random One Piece intro screen (for practicing reading japanese)
+All One Piece title screens.

+Manipulate query param for specific episode, or get a random one.

+Created for practicing reading Japanese